Classical and Quantum Mechanics via Lie algebras: The laws of thermodynamics

 We say that two thermodynamic systems are brought in good \bfi{thermal contact} if the joint system tends after a short time to an equilibrium state.
 To measure the temperature of a system, one brings it in thermal contact with a thermometer and waits until equilibrium is established.
 The system and the thermometer will then have the same temperature, which can be read off from the thermometer.
 If the system is much larger than the thermometer, this temperature will be essentially the same as the temperature of the system before the measurement.
 For a survey of the problems involved in defining and measuring temperature outside equilibrium, see \sca{Casas-V\'asquez \& Jou} \cite{CasJ}.

 To be able to formulate the first law of thermodynamics we need the concept of a reversible change of states, i.e., changes preserving the equilibrium condition.
 For use in later sections, we define the concept in a slightly more general form, writing $\alpha$ for $P$ and $\mu$ jointly.
+We need to assume that the system under study is embedded into its environment in such a way that, at the boundary, certain thermodynamic variables are kept constant (and independent of position).
+This determines the \bfi{boundary conditions} of the thermodynamic system; see the discussion in Section \ref{s.c1}.

-\begin{dfn} A \bfi{state variable} is an almost everywhere continuously differentiable function $\phi(T,\alpha)$ defined on the state space (or a subset of it).
+\begin{dfn} A \bfi{state variable} is an almost everywhere continuously differentiable function $\phi(T,\alpha)$ defined on the state space (or on a subset of it).
 Temporal changes in a state variable that occur when the boundary conditions are kept fixed are called \bfi{spontaneous changes}.
 A \bfi{reversible transformation} is a continuously differentiable mapping

 from a real interval into the state space; thus $\Delta(T(\lambda ),\alpha(\lambda ))=0$.
 The \bfi{differential} \lbeq{3-12} d\phi=\frac {\partial \phi} {\partial T}dT +\frac {\partial \phi} {\partial \alpha} \cdot d\alpha, \eeq obtained by multiplying the chain rule by $d\lambda$, describes the change of a state variable $\phi$ under arbitrary (infinitesimal) reversible transformations.
 In formal mathematical terms, differentials are exact linear forms on the state space manifold; cf. Chapter \ref{c.manifolds}. \end{dfn}